Leeds United F.C.: 1961–1974: Don Revie era

 Leeds United broke the British transfer record in 1969–70, by signing Leicester City centre-forward Allan Clarke for £165,000.
 Leeds targeted the treble and came close to achieving it, only to fail on all three fronts in a congested close season, finishing second in the league to Everton, losing the FA Cup final to Chelsea (after a replay), and exiting the European Cup with a semi-final defeat to Celtic.
-In 1970–71, Leeds and Arsenal both challenged for the title that season, though it would be Arsenal who would claim the league title, finishing one point ahead of Leeds after the latter lost to West Bromwich Albion following a controversial "offside" goal.
-Leeds were also knocked out of the FA Cup by Fourth Division side Colchester United.
-Leeds again found success in the Inter-Cities Fairs Cup though, beating Juventus in the final on away goals.
-In 1971–72, Leeds again finished as runners-up in the league, but did reach the FA Cup final, lifting the trophy after a win over Arsenal.
-In 1972–73, Leeds again came close to a treble, but finished third in the league, lost the FA Cup final to Second Division Sunderland against all expectations, and reached the final of the European Cup Winners' Cup against AC Milan, where they were beaten following some controversial refereeing decisions by Christos Michas who was later banned by UEFA for 'fixing' other matches.
-In 1973–74, Leeds won the title for the second time with a five-point lead over second-placed Liverpool.
+Leeds and Arsenal both challenged for the league title the following season, though it would be Arsenal who would claim it, finishing one point ahead after the former lost to West Bromwich Albion following a controversial "offside" goal.
+Leeds were also knocked out of the FA Cup by Fourth Division side Colchester United, but did again find success in the Inter-Cities Fairs Cup, beating Juventus in the final over two legs.

+Leeds United mounted a challenge for the double in 1971–72, and came close to achieving it, but once again heavy fixture congestion meant that Leeds had to play three crucial games within the space of one week; an away match against Chelsea in the league three days before the FA Cup final and then they had to play their final league game less than two days after the final, which was away to Wolverhampton Wanderers.
+Leeds only had to draw the game to win the title, but were beaten.
+Leeds did however win the FA Cup for the first time, beating Arsenal in the final.
+Leeds finished third in the league the following season, never sustaining a convincing title challenge and lost the FA Cup final to Second Division Sunderland against all expectations.
+They also reached the European Cup Winners' Cup final against AC Milan, where they were beaten following some controversial refereeing decisions by Christos Michas who was later banned by UEFA for 'fixing' other matches; however despite appeals from Leeds no replay was awarded by UEFA and AC Milan were never penalised.
+Leeds won the league title for the second time the following season, finishing five-points ahead of second-placed Liverpool.
 Don Revie left at the end of the season to become England manager.

 Don Revie guided Leeds United to two Football League First Division titles, one FA Cup, one League Cup, two Inter-Cities Fairs Cups, one Football League Second Division title and one Charity Shield.
-He also guided them to three more FA Cup Finals, two more FA Cup Semi-finals, one more Inter-Cities Fairs Cup Final and one Inter-Cities Fairs Cup Semi-final, one European Cup Winners' Cup Final and one European Cup Semi-final.
+He also guided them to three more FA Cup finals, two more FA Cup semi-finals, one more Inter-Cities Fairs Cup final and one Inter-Cities Fairs Cup semi-final, one European Cup Winners' Cup final and one European Cup semi-final.
 Leeds also finished second in the Football League First Division five times, third once and fourth twice.
 In a survey of leading football writers, historians and academics by Total Sport magazine, Revie's Leeds were voted as one of the 50 greatest football teams of all time.